COVID-19 in Pennsylvania: The latest data and charts

 Five weeks are included to show how counties’ case counts are changing over time.

 The Pennsylvania Department of Health reported its first cases of COVID-19 on March 6, 2020.
 Cases in the commonwealth peaked in December 2020, with a record 12,884 new cases reported on Dec.
-5. That winter surge of the virus subsided, but daily cases are once again increasing and remain above levels seen during the first and second waves.
+5. Additional waves can be seen in spring 2021 and the current late summer 2021 wave, fueled by the delta variant.

 Click the arrows below to see how the number of positive tests and deaths have changed over time.